Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Freedom of quantum evolution

-Most of the new ``Hamiltonians''~$\hat H'$ do not possess pointer states\ct{Zurek_81,Zurek_03}, stable to decoherence and representing valid Everett's branches.
-Yet for a typical system we could consider many~$\hat H'$ that have pointer states but deviate from~$\hat H$.
-For example, we could apply Hamiltonians where particle masses and couplings change slowly from their current values.
-If the quantum superposition principle is a law of nature then the projections of~$|\psi\rangle$ on the evolving pointer states for the alternative Hamiltonian~$\hat H'$ represent the Everett branches of the evolution that this~$\hat H'$ generates.
-These branches should be as real for their observers that will evolve from our current state as our branch of evolution will be for our future evolution.
+The above assumes that the detector and observer retain their integrity and continue to operate in their respective roles when they themselves evolve by the modified Hamiltonian~$\hat H'$.
+It is a reasonable assumption for some modifications of the Hamiltonian, e.g., for moderate and smooth variation of the cosmological constant that yet exceeds the current observational constraints on its time dependence by orders of magnitude.

-Why, despite the presented arguments, the experiments consistently indicate quantum evolution by only a single and very specific Hamiltonian~$\hat H$ that is constant in time and space?
-We emphasize that we cannot resolve this paradox by assuming a multitude of worlds that are governed by all the conceivable Hamiltonians\ct{Tegmark_mathematical_universe,Linde_foundational_conference}.
+Why, despite the presented arguments, the experiments consistently indicate quantum evolution by unchanged fundamental physical laws, constant in time and space?
+Importantly, we cannot resolve this paradox by simply assuming a multitude of worlds with all the conceivable Hamiltonians\ct{Tegmark_mathematical_universe,Linde_foundational_conference} and suggesting that only the world with our Hamiltonian is life-friendly.
 The question concerns our own world.
-Why of all the choices for quantum evolution that \emph{materialize here and now}, we live through only highly specific quantum dynamics that remains unchanged throughout spacetime?
+Why of all the choices for quantum evolution that should \emph{materialize here and now}, do we witness only spacetime-independent dynamics?
+Why do its local laws avoid the variations that would be readily detectable while compatible with non-disrupted continuation of our lives?